universalsafetyformat/usf_website/content/en/concepts/metamodel/_index.md

 Here we give a brief overview of the main concepts of the USF metamodel.

 This metamodel is the foundation for all tool support and makes sure that all tools are based on the same concepts.
-These concepts of of the USF Metamodel are outlined below.
+These concepts of the USF Metamodel are outlined below.

 ## Common Base Classes

 ![Common Base Classes](common_base_classes.png "Common Base Classes")

-The content of the USF Metamodel is stored inside a *Model* which servs as top-level entry point.
+The content of the USF Metamodel is stored inside a *Model* which serves as top-level entry point.
 Further structuring of the contained data can be achieved by using *Packages*.
 Elements contained by the *Model* or *Package* are classified as *IModelContent*.
 Additional to this, two types *DocumentedElement* and *NamedElement* are used to classify types in the USF Metamodel which have a name and/or a documentation.

 ## Type Concepts